cym13/cym13.github.io/soc.rst

 A story about Antartica.

-Each of the four unlikely friends has a strong personnal development which is hard to do in only 13 episodes yet the producers manage it perfectly.
+Each of the four unlikely friends has a strong personal development which is hard to do in only 13 episodes yet the producers manage it perfectly.
 The show is well written to the point where even background characters feel alive and unique.
 The artistic direction is also extremely good and I found myself